 One of most critical elements for an addiction treatment program to manage effectively is the percentage of patients who successfully complete treatment.

-As our research team analyzed treatment completion data for Vista’s first Outcomes Summit last week, we were surprised by the wide range of treatment completion rates among our clients.
-Among short-term residential treatment programs using INSIGHT Addiction™, for example, the percentage of patients who successfully completed all recommended treatment ranged between 43% and 97% at different programs.
-We also saw substantial variability in treatment completion rates for programs providing long-term residential or IOP treatment as well as those providing a full continuum of care.
+As our research team analyzes treatment completion data for Vista clients, we see a wide range of treatment completion rates.
+Among short-term residential treatment programs using INSIGHT Addiction™, for example, it's not uncommon to see the percentages of patients who successfully completed all recommended treatment range between 43% and 97% for different programs.
+We also see substantial variability in treatment completion rates for programs providing long-term residential or IOP treatment as well as those providing a full continuum of care.

-Treatment completion rate is one of the few addiction treatment areas where excellent national normative data exists.
+Treatment completion rate is one of the few addiction treatment metrics where excellent national normative data exists.
 SAMHSA compiles information on roughly 1.3 million SUD patient discharges each year in its Treatment Episode Data Set: Discharges (TEDS-D).
-According to the latest TEDS-D data, 56% of patients successfully completed treatment at short-term residential (< 30 days) SUD programs in 2014:
+According to the latest TEDS-D data, 52% of patients successfully completed treatment at short-term residential (< 30 days) SUD programs in 2018:

-You can download an overview of the TEDS-D treatment completion norms for different types of addiction treatment here.
+You can download an overview of the TEDS-D treatment completion norms for different addiction treatment levels of care.
 Armed with this data, we highly recommend you compare your treatment completion rates with the national average for your type(s) of treatment.

 Why does the percentage of patients who successfully complete treatment matter so much?
 Because research shows that patients who successfully complete treatment are far more likely to remain abstinent after treatment than those who don’t.

 For example, data from multiple treatment programs using Vista’s RECOVERY 20/20™ outcomes research shows that the percentage of patients who are reachable and claim to be abstinent twelve months after treatment is dramatically higher among patients who successfully complete treatment: